 - Where can I obtain my inclusive CityGuide plus city map?

 Just present your valid or printed ticket in any of the Berlin Tourist Info Centres and you will be given your inclusive CityGuide and city map.
-You can also obtain your CityGuide and map from the Berlin-Brandenburg Tourist Information at Schönefeld Airport, the ZOB travel office at the Central Coach Station (ZOB) as well as public transport sales points (BVG and S-Bahn Berlin).
+You can also obtain your CityGuide and map from the at the Welcome Center at Airport Berlin-Brandenburg BER.

 - What information is required for booking online?